B2B marketing with high efficiency

 This is how data protection-compliant data processing succeeds

 In everyday life, this means that you do not, for example, import mailing lists directly into your CRM system, but only record the response received to your marketing campaign.
 In this case, you must inform the responders in advance about the storage in your CRM system.
-The communication channel is to be selected according to the existing consent.
+The communication channel must be chosen according to the consent given.
 In this case, we recommend a cross-media call-to-action to obtain a digital double opt-in.